Ice Magic Festival

-At Lake Louise Inn on Jan 17 there will be a speed competition from 2.30pm to 3.30pm where professional carvers will have just one hour to turn a block of ice into a masterpiece (no ticket required).
+At Deer Lodge on Jan 20th there will be a speed competition from 7.30pm to 8.30pm where professional carvers will have just one hour to turn a block of ice into a masterpiece (no ticket required).
+A second speed carving competition will take place at the base of Lake Louise ski area at 10am on Jan 22nd.

 Ice Magic Hotel Packages in Lake Louise